Anyline/mobile-ocr-documentation-anyline/source/includes/_modules.md

 ## Order Code

 <aside class="notice">
-<b>A first version for Epson is available on request.
+<b>A first version of the Order Code Module for Epson is available on request.
 For a valid license please <a href="https://www.anyline.io/support-request/">contact</a> us </b>
 </aside>

 With the Anyline Order Code Module it is possible to scan a specific type of Ordercode with the Epson BT2000.